pigpigyyy/Yuescript/doc/docs/doc/README.md

 ```
 <YueDisplay>
 <pre>
--- used as table destruction
+-- used as table destructuring
 do
+  import insert, concat from table
+  -- report error when assigning to insert, concat
   import C, Ct, Cmt from require "lpeg"
-  import insert, concat from table

 -- shortcut for requring a module
 do